-3.2 Applying the Market Failure Framework
+3.3 Applying the Market Failure Framework

 The market failure framework was developed to allow policymakers and analysts to spot inefficiencies and to deduce potential solutions.
 Does it help here?
-It is not needed for the policymaker to conclude that three-part tariffs lead to potentially large consumer detriment.
+It is not needed in order to conclude that three-part tariffs lead to potentially large consumer detriment.
 This inference requires only the assumption that consumers would rather pay substantially less for the same service, since the empirics suggest in straightforward fashion that consumers could be doing better.
 But does the market failure framework help an analyst or policymaker deduce a direction for policy?

-Following the same logic as applies to the three established market failures, the policymaker might deduce that a good policy is one that tries to move the market back towards the ideal competitive model.
+Following the same logic as applies to the three established market failures, policymakers might deduce that a good policy is one that tries to move the market back towards the ideal competitive model.
 Interventions might be sought to make consumers' perceptions of the distributions of their own likely future usages more accurate.
 Regulations might be introduced to force suppliers to disclose their own estimate of the probability that the consumer will overstep the allowance (Bar-Gill 2012), or to send a warning message when an allowance is about to be overstepped (Bar-Gill and Stone 2009), or to provide one-click access to contemporaneous graphical usage information (Lunn 2013).
-Such interventions, designed to make consumers' perceptions more accurate, or in the jargon to "debias" them, might initially appear to move the market back towards the ideal competitive model with consumers adhering more closely to orthodox rationality assumptions.
+Such interventions, designed to "debias" consumers' overconfidence, might initially appear to move the market back towards the ideal competitive model with consumers behaving according to rational choice theory.

 There is, however, a problem with the logic here.
 To be effective, any intervention must alter choices.
-Yet how can the policymaker be sure that the new choices, made following the intervention, are better for consumers than the old choices?
-It might be thought that any intervention that makes consumers perceive the distribution of their own future usage more accurately will be beneficial, but in fact this is not a sufficient condition for welfare improvement.
-To see this, consider another established finding of behavioural economics, that decision-makers overweight small probabilities when choosing between risky prospects (Camerer and Ho 1996; Tversky and Kahneman 1992).
-Overweighting of small probabilities may act as a counterbalance to miscalibration, because while the latter effect reduces the perceived probability of unlikely outcomes the former effect may compensate by increasing the weighting given to low probabilities in the decision.
-Given this, it cannot be deduced that an improvement in consumers' calibration regarding their likely future usage will necessarily result in a better choice of tariff.
-Following the intervention, consumers may perceive the probability distribution of future usage more accurately but continue to overweight small probability outcomes when deciding between contracts.
-Thus, the intervention may actually worsen decisions overall, despite the improved accuracy of one of perceptions.
+Yet how can the policymaker be sure that the new choices made following the intervention are better for the consumer than the previous choices?
+Note that where an intervention successfully makes consumers' perceptions of the distribution of their own future usage more accurate, this is not a sufficient condition for a welfare improvement.
+For instance, another established finding of behavioural economics is that decision-makers overweight small probabilities when choosing between risky prospects (Camerer and Ho 1996; Tversky and Kahneman 1992).
+When this overweighting of small probabilities is combined with miscalibration, which reduces the perceived probability of small probability outcomes, it cannot be deduced that improving calibration with respect to future usage will necessarily result in a better outcome for the consumer.
+If, following the intervention, consumers perceive the probability distribution of their future usage accurately but overweight these small probability outcomes when deciding between contracts, they may actually end up making worse decisions overall, despite the improved accuracy of one of their perceptions.

-Suppose the policymaker rejects the accuracy of perceptions as a criterion for welfare improvement, even though accurate perceptions are a feature of the ideal competitive market model, and instead imposes the criterion that any policy intervention must increase the proportion of consumers opting for cost-minimising tariffs.
-Since it is the high proportion of consumers not opting for such tariffs that implies departure from the ideal model, this criterion again follows the logic of trying to correct a market failure.
-Again, however, it is not valid to deduce that such a policy intervention improves welfare even if it does increase the proportion of consumers on cost-minimising tariffs.
-This is because policymakers do not know the optimal proportion of consumers on such tariffs to aim for.
-Some consumers' desire for insurance against high bills and their dislike of having the meter ticking may mean that they genuinely prefer to spend somewhat more than they need to.
-The optimal proportion on the lowest tariff for usage will, therefore, be less than 100%.
+In fact, it is not valid to deduce that a policy intervention is welfare improving even where it is known that the policy increases the proportion of consumers opting for cost-minimising tariffs, because policymakers do not know the optimal proportion of consumers on such tariffs to aim for.
+Some consumers' desire for insurance against high bills and their dislike of having the meter ticking may mean that they prefer to spend somewhat more than they need to for good reasons.
+The optimal proportion on cost minimising tariffs, therefore, will be less than 100%.
 How much less?
-Having accepted that some consumers' choices of tariff diverge from what is best for them, we no longer have a criterion for determining the optimum and thus for judging whether an intervention is unambiguously beneficial.
-The policymaker cannot deduce a welfare improving direction for policy even if the policy can be introduced at zero cost.
+An informed judgement is required of analysts and policymakers, but having accepted that some consumers' choices of tariff diverge from what is best for them, we no longer have a criterion for determining the optimum and, hence, whether an intervention is unambiguously beneficial for consumers.
+Given this, we cannot deduce a welfare improving direction for policy even in circumstances where the policy can be introduced at zero cost.